-- Connect the 12 V battery and terminals in the same manner way as specified in the "Liquid Crystal Display (LCD) Segments Check". - Connect the variable resistor [A] to the terminal [9] as shown. - Adjust the resistance value to the approximately 100 Ω.

-- Check that the Fuel segments [B] flashes in the LCD. - ★ If the display function does not work, replace the meter assembly.
+- Connect the 12 V battery and terminals in the same manner way as specified in the "Liquid Crystal Display (LCD) Segments Check". - Connect the variable resistor [A] to the terminal [14] as shown. - Adjust the resistance value to the approximately 100 Ω . - Check that one segment [A] in the fuel gauge starts flashing. - Check that the Fuel segments [B] flashes in the LCD. - ★If the display function does not work, replace the meter assembly.